Animal Rescues in Canada

-You would think that operators of rescue groups would want the same outcome for an animal in ways that licensed animal shelters would when finding a new owner for an animal in their care… but this is not always right.
+You would think that operators of rescue groups would want the same outcome for an animal in ways that licensed animal shelters would when finding a new owner for an animal in their care… but this is not always the case.

-Unfortunately, many groups or individuals who portray themselves as ‘Animal rescues in Canada’ are in it for the wrong reasons.
-Before diving into that, let’s take a look at shelters in Canada.
+Unfortunately, many groups or individuals who portray themselves as ‘Animal Rescues In Canada’ are in it for the wrong reasons.
+Before diving into that, let’s take a look at animal shelters in Canada.

 How Animal Rescues in Canada Should Be

 According to the Canadian Standards of Care in Animal Shelters, an adequate shelter should follow specific guidelines.
-Grosso modo, these are the main features they should gather:
+Grosso modo, these are the main features they should provide:

 - Good expenses management.

 - Animal handling.

 For example, the SPCA follows strict guidelines that are the same in all of their locations.
 On the contrary, rescues, however, are what we like to describe as rogue.

 While rescues and shelters share common interests and face common challenges, rescues are usually private ventures.
 In other words, people running them don’t have to answer to anyone but themselves.
 Most rescue groups rely on volunteers and fostering methods because they don’t have dedicated facilities.
 This is okay, there is much to be said for the benefits of fostering animals in loving families – but it leaves open a large space for different methods of operation.